elamaran619/amazon-quicksight-user-guide/doc_source/create-a-data-set-athena.md

    To load your data into [SPICE](welcome.md#spice), choose **Import to SPICE**\.
 The green indicator shows whether or not you have space available\.

-   Alternately, you can choose to query your data without using SPICE\.
+   Alternatively, you can choose to query your data without using SPICE\.
 To do this, choose **Directly query your data**\.

 1. After choosing how to query your data, choose one of the following options:
    + To prepare the data before creating an analysis, choose **Edit/Preview data** to begin data preparation for the selected table\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.